-Check out the real estate trends report that The National Association of Realtors publishes each month.
+Check out the local market reports that The National Association of Realtors publishes each quarter.
 You can select your city and view the median age of homes on the market, number of homes for sale and average price of homes in your area.
 The report also shows which figures have gone up or down over time so you can get a sense of market trends.

 Gather all of your research together and take a look.
 Are comps in your area selling at prices below the assessed value?
 This could indicate a housing recession.
 Are homes selling much faster than usual according to the real estate trends report and your DOM calculations?
 Then you could be in a booming seller’s market, and might be able to sell your home more quickly and easily for the price you want.